 Cynthia Kear has been practicing Soto Zen Buddhism for twenty-five years.
 As a full-time employee with an active family, she appreciates how demanding life can be.
 “Everywhere practice,” infusing the everyday “marketplace” of our lives with space, awareness, stability and ease, is her primary interest.

-Dale Kent, author of Tassajara: Dinners & Desserts, lived and practiced at Tassajara for many years where he spent much of his time in the kitchen cooking and serving as Tenzo (head cook.)
-He currently splits his time between the Houston Zen Center and Tassajara.
+Rusan Dale Kent, author of Tassajara Dinners & Desserts, lived and practiced at Tassajara for many years.
+He spent much of his time in the kitchen cooking and serving as tenzo (head cook).
+Currently he is a resident priest at City Center, and is employed as a professional chef.

 Jeremy Levie has lived and practiced at San Francisco Zen Center since 1995.
 He was ordained by Eijun Linda Cutts in 2005 and trained as shuso with her in 2009.
 He currently serves as tanto at Green Gulch Farm Zen Center, where he lives with his wife and daughter.